Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems

 \section{Introduction}

 Computers are increasingly hitting the road, taking to the skies, and interacting with people and the physical environment in unprecedented ways.
 Engineering concerns like realistic models and reliable sensors are critical, but just as important are the complex mathematical problems that lie at the heart of making \emph{cyber-physical systems} (CPS) safe \cite{Platzer10,Platzer18}.
 One of these central problems is computing \emph{invariant sets} \cite{goriely2001integrability} of continuous dynamical systems (Section \ref{lie}), where an invariant set is a collection of states from which any trajectory starting in the set will never leave.
 Given a system of ordinary differential equations (ODEs) and a set of unsafe states, we must identify initial states that will never lead to an unsafe state under the specified dynamics.
 If an invariant does not intersect the unsafe set, then every state in the invariant set is a safe starting point.
-Beyond safety \cite{PlatzerT20}, invariant reasoning is an important part of other significant properties like stability \cite{TanP21} and liveness \cite{tan2021axiomatic}.
-Due to its significance, the problem of invariant generation for ODEs has received substantial interest \cite{DBLP:conf/hybrid/Rodriguez-CarbonellT05,DBLP:journals/fmsd/SankaranarayananSM08,DBLP:conf/hybrid/Tiwari08,DBLP:journals/fmsd/PlatzerC09,DBLP:conf/hybrid/Sankaranarayanan10,DBLP:conf/cav/SankaranarayananT11,DBLP:journals/sttt/TalyGT11,DBLP:conf/itp/Platzer12,DBLP:conf/etsc/WuZ12,DBLP:conf/tacas/GhorbalP14,DBLP:conf/vmcai/SogokonGJP16,DBLP:conf/sas/RouxVS16,Sankaranarayanan16,DBLP:conf/hybrid/KongBSJH17,DBLP:conf/sofsem/Boreale18,DBLP:journals/jsc/GhorbalS22} and even has a dedicated tool \cite{DBLP:journals/fmsd/SogokonMTCP22}, but most methods have nontrivial heuristic search parts.
+Beyond safety \cite{PlatzerT20}, invariant reasoning is important for issues like stability \cite{TanP21}, liveness \cite{tan2021axiomatic}, and control \cite{zhan2024reset}.
+Moreover, recent work of Platzer and Qian \cite{platzer2024axiomatization} shows that verification of numerical ODE computation boils down to analysis of differential invariants.
+Due to its great practical significance, the problem of invariant generation for ODEs has received substantial interest \cite{DBLP:conf/hybrid/Rodriguez-CarbonellT05,DBLP:journals/fmsd/SankaranarayananSM08,DBLP:conf/hybrid/Tiwari08,DBLP:journals/fmsd/PlatzerC09,DBLP:conf/hybrid/Sankaranarayanan10,DBLP:conf/cav/SankaranarayananT11,DBLP:journals/sttt/TalyGT11,DBLP:conf/itp/Platzer12,DBLP:conf/etsc/WuZ12,DBLP:conf/tacas/GhorbalP14,DBLP:conf/vmcai/SogokonGJP16,DBLP:conf/sas/RouxVS16,Sankaranarayanan16,DBLP:conf/hybrid/KongBSJH17,DBLP:conf/sofsem/Boreale18,majumdar2020algebraic,DBLP:journals/jsc/GhorbalS22,zhao2023formal} and even has a dedicated tool \cite{DBLP:journals/fmsd/SogokonMTCP22}, but most methods have nontrivial heuristic search parts.